Students in an NEIU classroom.

 This is a course in applied economic theory that examines the determinants of health status as well as the determinants of the market quantity and price of health care services.
 Specific topics covered include: consumer factors which determine demand for health and health care utilization; the role of health insurance in determining health and health care utilization; behavior of health care providers under various types of financial reimbursement mechanisms and market structures.

-Prerequisites: ECON-217 minimum grade of C and MATH-091 minimum grade of C.
+Prerequisites: ECON-217 with a minimum grade of C and MATH-091 with a minimum grade of C.

 ECON-337.
 Environmental Economics.
 3 Hours.